Jatiya Press Club

+Jatiya Press Club (জাতীয় প্রেস ক্লাব) is a Bangladeshi professional journalist club located in Segunbagicha, Dhaka.

 History

 The Jatiya Press Club was founded in 1954 as the East Pakistan Press Club.
 It was formed to be run by an elected committee guided by its rules and regulations.
-The Government of East Pakistan rented out a building at 18 Topkhana Road at a monthly rent of Tk 100 to be used as the press club headquarters.
+The Government of East Pakistan rented out a building at 18, Topkhana Road, Segunbagicha at a monthly rent of Tk 100 to be used as the press club headquarters.
 The building before 1947 was a residential house of Dhaka University and was once residence to physicist Satyendra Nath Bose.

 The first life member of the club was N. M. Khan who was chief secretary of the provincial government.
 Mujibur Rahman Khan was the first president of the club.
 On 25 March Pakistan army started Operation Searchlight and shelled the club, the structure was completely destroyed.
-After the Independence of Bangladesh it was named the National Press club.
+After the Independence of Bangladesh it was named the National Press Club.
 In 1977 the building was leased to the club permanently and the government of Bangladesh covered the expense of a new building.
 In 1995 the club's logo and emblem were selected.